rhythmagency/formulate/README.md

 To build the source code, you can use the simple building technique or the advanced building technique.
 Both versions are described below.

 ## Simple Building Technique
 Double click the file "build/build.bat".
 The Umbraco package will be created in the "dist" folder.
+You can then install this Umbraco package into your website.

+If you would like to use the built-in sample website, refer to the advanced building technique below.

 ## Advanced Building Technique
 These are the steps you can take to build and test Formulate:
 * Build the solution.
 * Run `npm install` (this only needs to be done once).
 * Run `grunt`.
+  * Pro-tip: Running `grunt frontend` is faster
 * Run the sample website.
 * Run `grunt package` to create an Umbraco installer package (in the "dist" folder).